RF555/iBasketCal/README.md

 4. Paste the calendar URL
 5. Click "Add calendar"

-> **Note:** The "Add to Google Calendar" button uses the `webcal://` protocol which Google Calendar requires for direct subscription links.

 #### Apple Calendar

+**Option 1: Use the "Add to Apple Calendar" button** (recommended)
+- Click the "Add to Apple Calendar" button in the web interface
+- Calendar app will open with a subscription prompt
+- Works on macOS, iPhone, and iPad

+**Option 2: Manual subscription**
 1. Open Calendar app
-2. File → New Calendar Subscription
+2. File → New Calendar Subscription (macOS) or Settings → Calendar → Accounts → Add Subscribed Calendar (iOS)
 3. Paste the calendar URL
 4. Click Subscribe

+> **Note:** For iCloud sync across devices, subscribe on Mac and select "iCloud" as the location.

-#### Outlook
+#### Microsoft Outlook

+**Option 1: Use the "Add to Outlook" dropdown** (recommended)
+- Click the "Add to Outlook" button in the web interface
+- Select either:
+  - **Outlook 365 (Work/School)** - for Office 365 accounts
+  - **Outlook.com (Personal)** - for personal Microsoft accounts
+- Outlook web will open with the subscription pre-configured

+**Option 2: Manual subscription**
-1. Open Outlook Calendar
+1. Open Outlook Calendar (web or desktop)
-2. Add calendar → From Internet
+2. Add calendar → From Internet / Subscribe from web
 3. Paste the calendar URL
 4. Click Subscribe

+> **Note:** Calendar updates may take up to 24 hours to sync, depending on your calendar app's refresh settings.

 ## Development